cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/intended-audience.md

 ## Structure

-No longer than half a page.
+Begin with the subtitle **Who is this for?**

 Usually 1-3 paragraphs.
 The first paragraph should describe the type of person this document was written for.
 If the document relies on existing knowledge, link to 3-5 other resources the reader can consume prior to reading this document.
 The final paragraph should contain 2-3 specific bullets on what the reader is going to learn from this document.

-**Example**
+## Examples

+**Who is this for?**

 This reference architecture is designed for IT or security professionals with some responsibility over or familiarity with their organization’s existing infrastructure.
 It is useful to have some experience with technologies important to securing hybrid work, including identity providers (IdPs), user directories, single sign on (SSO), endpoint security or management (EPP, XDR, UEM, MDM), firewalls, routers, and point solutions like packet or content inspection hardware, threat prevention, and data loss prevention technologies.